-Snijders, D., M. Biesiot, G. Munnichs, R. van Est (2020).
+Snijders, D., M. Biesiot, G. Munnichs, R. van Est, with the assistance of Stef van Ool and Ruben Akse (2020).
 Citizens and sensors - Eight rules for using sensors to promote security and quality of life.
 The Hague: Rathenau Instituut

 Foreword by Melanie Peters